Book Review: Stoicism and the Art of Happiness

 Since Donald Robertson is a licensed psychotherapist, his expertise allows us to learn about modern techniques that can help us apply these ancient teachings.
 It also shows how relevant the ideas of the Stoics still are.
 Each chapter contains detailed exercises or meditational prompts for us to put these teachings into practice.

-The core of the book revolves around the three disciplines which can be read throughout Epictetus’s discourses and as highlighted by Pierre Hadot.
+The core of the book revolves around the three disciplines that can be read throughout Epictetus’s discourses and as highlighted by Pierre Hadot.
 These three concepts take up the central piece of the book.
 Around which the other Stoic ideas and practices are placed.

 Review